AnonymousMiners/AnonMiner/README.md

 At the same time, Anon Miner also supports **Host-Client management mode** and **NoDevFee mode**.

-Currently supported AE, Beam, CFX, CLO, Ergo, ETC, ETF, ETHw, ETP, Neox, QKC, RVN.
+Currently supported AE, Beam, CFX, CLO, Ergo, ETC, ETF, ETHO, ETHw, ETP, DAE, Neox, QKC, RVN.

 >Currently only the **Windows** platform is supported, other platforms will be supported very soon.